Voltea pa' que te enamores

-Voltea pa' que te enamores is a Venezuelan telenovela written by Monica Montañez and produced by Venevisión between 2006 and 2007.
+Voltea pa' que te enamores ("Turn around so that you fall in love") is a Venezuelan telenovela written by Monica Montañez and produced by Venevisión between 2006 and 2007.
 The series was distributed internationally by Venevisión International.

 Daniela Alvarado and Jonathan Montenegro starred as the main protagonists.

 Plot

 Dileidy María López is a young woman who makes a living selling newspapers on a corner of a downtown avenue in Caracas.
 She dreams of becoming an engineer and becoming the girlfriend of Luis Fernando García, a young man she sees everyday when the traffic lights turn red when he passes by the corner where she sells newspapers.
-One day, Dileidy sees a newspaper advertisement for a party being hosted by Luis Fernando's family.
+One day, Dileidy is invited to a party from the newspaper company she works that’s being hosted by Luis Fernando's family.
 It is at this party that Dileidy and Luis Fernando meet and fall in love.
 But the couple will have to face several issues.
 Luis Fernando is a coveted bachelor with a less formal relationship with Felicita and Tatianita, her best friend.
 Again, Gladis, Dileidy's mother, is the maid working at Luis Fernando's family home.
 Gladis is a tough, single mother who has suffered a lot from love, and does not want her daughter to be left alone and cheated by men.

 At the same time, in the neighborhood where Dileidy lives, a young man will arrive, Aureliano Márquez.
 Aureliano has a dark past, which he wants to forget, especially when he meets Dileidy, falls in love with her and will fight to be a better man capable of conquering her.
 Aureliano will face Luis Fernando for the love of Dileidy.